GeorgePeg/VIRSI/README.md

 # VIRSI
 VIRSI (Voice Interface for Robotic Systems Interaction): Control through ESP-NOW and your voice a robot.
 The robot we will control is a car.
-This is a project within the framework of the "Sound and Music Processing" course which combines wireless networks, robotics and signal processing.
+This is a project within the framework of the "Sound and Music Processing" course that combines wireless networks, robotics and signal processing.

 # **ESP-NOW - What is it and how to use it**: